 Each strategy can suit different businesses more appropriately at different times.
 If you are setting up an ecommerce business, and are looking to sell macbooks, for example, then you are going to struggle to compete with the likes of Apple, Amazon and other established online retailers for a space on the SERPs.
 It would take a long, sustained SEO strategy to become a high-ranking search result.
 A well-targeted PPC campaign that coincides with the launch of your business may be more appropriate in this situation.

-On the other hand, if your business is quite niche, it may not be too hard to use a SEO strategy to establish your site as a ‘go-to’ for a specific search category.
-If your website can be built with user intent in mind – that is to say it is able to provide answers to a particular search query – and it does not have much competition within the same category as it, SEO can help you generate sustained, high quality traffic in a shorter time frame than if your website was broader in its purpose.
+On the other hand, if your business is quite niche, it may not be too hard to use SEO effectively.
+You can establish your site as a ‘go-to’ for a specific search category.
+If your website can be built with user intent in mind – that is to say it is able to provide answers to a particular search query and it does not have much competition within the same category, SEO can help you generate sustained, high quality traffic in a shorter time frame than if your website was broader in its purpose.

-Overall, both strategies should be used to achieve different targets.
-Ultimately an ecommerce business relies on hitting KPIs like sales, bookings and page and video views, and this cannot be achieved without traffic from search engine visitors.
-But combining well-timed PPC campaigns with a long-term SEO strategy will enable your website to establish itself as a key player in certain search results.
+Overall, you should use both strategies to achieve different targets.
+Ultimately an ecommerce business relies on hitting KPIs like sales, bookings and page and video views.
+You cannot achieve this without traffic from search engine visitors.
+By combining well-timed PPC campaigns with a long-term SEO strategy, your website can establish itself as a key player in certain search results.

 Do you have any questions about how to choose the best strategy for your business?
 Get in touch with our team!